o02c/obsidian-tab-navigator/README.md

 ## Features

-- **Quick Tab Navigation**: Easily switch between your open tabs using keyboard shortcuts or the switcher interface.(tab-switcher:search-tabs)
+- **Quick Tab Navigation**: Easily switch between your open tabs using keyboard shortcuts or the switcher interface.(tab-navigator:search-tabs)
-- **Delete Duplicate Tabs**: Delete duplicate tabs from the switcher interface (or command) to manage your workspace efficiently. (tab-switcher:delete-duplicate-tabs)
+- **Delete Duplicate Tabs**: Delete duplicate tabs from the switcher interface (or command) to manage your workspace efficiently. (tab-navigator:delete-duplicate-tabs)

 ## Installation